Sign In

 Fifth Prize |

-The fourth prize cannot be the teddy bear, the CD, or the second prize.
+The fourth prize cannot be the teddy bear, the CD, or whatever was placed in the second place in the arrangement.
 This means that there are 2 options left for the fourth prize.
-Similarly, there is only 1 option left for the fifth prize after the fourth prize is chosen.
+Similarly, there is only 1 option left for the final item in the arrangement after the fourth prize is chosen.

 ---|---|